 Easy to make coconut and cherry cake soaked with liquid heavy cream and melted butter after you bake it, this simple cake is really something special, you will love.
-Quick to make and ready to serve in about 2 hours, including cooling time.
+An easy recipe, ready to serve in about 2 hours, including cooling time.

-As soon as the cherries are in season, I get into a cherry preserving and baking frenzy, you might have noticed that… The season is short, I only have about two weeks time and an incredibly huge tree, which is full of fruit most years.
+As soon as the cherries are in season, I get into a cherry-preserving and baking frenzy.
+The season is short, I only have about two weeks’ time and an incredibly huge tree, which is full of fruit most years.

 I can cherries in jars or make candied cherries, soak them in red wine, amaretto, or kirsch.
-I make syrup, ice lollies and lots and lots of cakes.
-You could try the cherry loaf cake or the cherry almond cake, for instance, they are sooo good!
+I make syrup, ice lollies, and lots and lots of cakes.
+You could try the cherry loaf cake or the cherry almond cake, for instance, they are so good!

 - Fresh, frozen, or canned, about 200 g/ 7 oz, that would be about 1 cup pitted cherries, slightly more or less is fine.